danieltagt/stock-search/README.md

 # stock-search
-The project is a stock search engine that is build with Angular 2 and node.js
+The project is a stock search engine web app that is build with Angular 2 and node.js

+The stock data comes from yahoo finance.

 ##Getting Started
 Clone the repository using git